AsianKoala/FTC_14607/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

-welcome to our amazing
-## teamcode folder
-maintained by yours truly, [Neil Mehra](https://github.com/AsianKoala)
+welcome to our amazing ### teamcode ### folder maintained by yours truly, [neil](https://github.com/AsianKoala)

+can i have ownership of the repo pls :flushed: :point_right: :point_left:

 ### todo
-1. fix ppcontroller smoothing
-2. fix angle problem thing fuck wtf
+  - finish testing in sim
-2. fix vel calc
+  - fix vel calc alrdy retard